jonlpersson/ed-latimore/site/_posts/2019-12-08-how-to-forgive-someone-who-hurt-you-in-5-steps.md

 2. **Practice forgiveness.** The more you try to do it, the easier it gets.&nbsp;
 3. **Address your inner pain.** You can't forgive unless you admit to yourself that something needs to be forgiven.
 This means accepting that you've got hurt feelings.
 4. [**Develop empathy.**](https://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1){: target="_blank" rel="noopener noreferrer"}&nbsp;When you can see the world through the eyes of others, you realize that we're all the same.
 This makes it harder to hold a grudge and easier to forgive.
-5. **See the purpose in the pain.** If you look at your pain as an opportunity to get better at handling pain, suddenly the it becomes a gift.&nbsp;
+5. **See the purpose in the pain.** If you look at your pain as an opportunity to get better at handling pain, suddenly it becomes a gift.&nbsp;
 6. **[Forgive yourself](/how-to-forgive-yourself-6-steps-to-let-the-past-go/).** We're often harder on ourselves than we are on others.
-This is unfortunate, because we spend the most time with ourselves.
-The better you get at forgiving yourself, the better you'll be at forgiving others.&nbsp;
+This is unfortunate because we spend the most time with ourselves.
+The better you get at forgiving yourself, the better you'll be at forgiving others.&nbsp;&nbsp;

 Forgiveness doesn’t change someone and it doesn’t alter the physical world.